St. Augustine's Episcopal Church (Gary, Indiana): Congregation

-Dart was asked to design a building with a budget of $120,000, which the church was able to afford thanks to a $45,000 cash fund and a $20,000 grant from the National Council of the Protestant Church.
-Dart's initial design far exceeded this budget with large, ornate stained glass windows that cost $10,000 each, and the parish swiftly rejected it, preferring a more modest, minimalist design.
-Drawing upon this information, Dart produced a second custom design that was eventually agreed to by the congregation's leadership after discussions that lasted several years.
+Dart was asked to design a building with a budget of $120,000.
+The church had a $45,000 cash fund and a $20,000 grant from the National Council of the Protestant Church.
+Dart's initial design far exceeded this budget, with large, ornate stained glass windows that cost $10,000 each.
+The congregation swiftly rejected it, preferring a more modest, minimalist design.

+Based on this information, Dart produced a second custom design that was eventually agreed to by the congregation's leadership, after discussions that lasted several years.